On Helly number for crystals and cut-and-project sets

-\begin{proof} Let $\mathcal{F}$ be a finite family of convex $d$-dimensional sets such that every $2^{d+k}$ sets from $\mathcal{F}$ intersect at a point of $V$.
-We will show that all sets from $\mathcal{F}$ intersect a a point of $V$ which will be enough to prove the theorem.
+\begin{proof} Let $\mathcal{F}$ be a finite family of convex $d$-dimensional sets such that every $2^{d+k}$ sets in $\mathcal{F}$ intersect at a point of $V$.
+We will show that all sets from $\mathcal{F}$ intersect at a point of $V$ which will be enough to prove the theorem.